Are you looking for the best coffee shop or best cafe in Kathmandu? Then continue reading!

 The premises are immaculately clean with beautiful minimalist decor and even a mini garden.
 A lovely peaceful place if you want to unwind after a tiring day of exploring the city.

 5. Himalayan Java – $$

-This is a very popular chain all over Kathmandu.
+This is a very popular chain of coffee shops all over Kathmandu.
 It’s like the Starbucks of Nepal.